 And, pretty please, don’t flick smoldering cigarette ends out of the car window whilst you’re driving along, especially on the country roads.

 Believe it or not, some people do.
 Crazy, right?

 Forest fires are something we try vehemently to avoid and the smallest careless spark can ignite an inferno.

 What’s the clubbing scene like in September?

-Its closing party time and there is a huge calender of events.
-Everyone knows about Ibiza’s closing parties, they are infamous acoss this beautiful planet.
-Check out every closing party in September by clicking on the Essential https://www.essentialibiza.com/ibiza-party-calendar/september/
+It’s closing party time and there is a huge calendar of events.
+Everyone knows about Ibiza’s closing parties, they are infamous across this beautiful planet.
+Check out every closing party in September by clicking on this link.